tildencee/AlteryxNewUserOnboarding/Main.md

 **Step 5.0.1** Drag and drop the Sort tool from the tool palette onto the canvas.
 This may be found under the Favorites or Preparation tab.
 Connect the output anchor from the Summarize tool to the input anchor of the Sort tool.

-**Step 5.0.2** In the Configuration window under Feilds, select the Sum_Total Sales column under Name and Descending under Order.
+**Step 5.0.2** In the Configuration window under Fields, select the Sum_Total Sales column under Name and Descending under Order.

 Run and save your workflow.
 Your final configuration should look as below: